phenotypic.measure#

 Bases: MeasureFeatures

-Measure grayscale intensity statistics of detected microbial colonies.
+Measure grayscale intensity statistics of detected colonies.

 Returns: